blogs.sanpreetsingh.com

 When couples stop talking about intimacy altogether, they often stop talking about other vulnerable needs too.
 They become polite, functional, and emotionally careful.
 The relationship may still continue.
 Life may still look organised.
 But something warmer begins to disappear.

-That is where Why Couples Stop Sharing Feelings, Lack of Emotional Intimacy After Marriage, and Growing Apart After Marriage become so relevant.
 Silence can make a relationship look stable while closeness quietly weakens underneath.
 Talking may feel risky, yes.
 But not talking for too long often costs more.

 A person may arrive at this topic searching for help with one conversation.
 But once they look deeper, they may realise the issue is bigger than one conversation.
 It may involve stress, emotional distance, repeated miscommunication, or unmet needs that have been building for years.